“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-You’ll learn through a blended approach of direct classes - including lectures, workshops, tutorials, role play activities and discussions - and e-learning via the virtual learning environment.
-In classroom sessions you’ll focus mainly on studying the theory of independent and supplementary prescribing.
+We take a blended approach offering a combination of face-to-face and online activities, including lectures, workshops, tutorials, role-play, discussions, and e-learning via the virtual learning environment.
+In classroom sessions, you'll focus mainly on studying the theory of independent and supplementary prescribing.

-To cover the fundamentals in practice, you’ll be expected to complete 12 days’ hands-on experience and demonstrate competence in prescribing within your area of clinical practice.
-During your course we’ll guide you in developing resources for independent learning but you’ll also have access to staff support and meetings with your tutor at least twice during each trimester.
+To cover the fundamentals of practice, we'll expect you to complete 12 days of hands-on experience to develop and demonstrate competence in prescribing within your area of clinical practice.
+During the course, you'll have access to staff support and meetings with your tutor at least twice each trimester.
+However, you'll be primarily responsible for managing your learning and must commit to considerable independent study time.

 |Level one||Coursework 50%, Written exams 50%|